Arka-h/GATE-CS-quiz-generator/README.md

 6. Generates reports in log files 📝, having the questions attempted and attempt times, along with other statistics 📈
 7. Code is flexible and can be changed to suit one's needs.
 For ex. different pdfs, different exam; just need to change some csv files having meta information

+>    NOTE : The pdf search can also be used to find the question. *Beware*, as it may lead you straight to the "answer key" page/ "pyq answer"

 ## Usage
 <br>